Enelg52/Backpack/README.md

 <img src="Resources/school-bag.png" alt="drawing" width="200"/>

 Backpack is a packer that use process hollowing to hide your payload writen in Golang.
-This is based on the repo of abdullah2993 (https://github.com/abdullah2993/go-runpe) for the hollowing part.
+This is based on the work of abdullah2993 (https://github.com/abdullah2993/go-runpe)

 ## Usage